SystemsApproach/ops/provision.rst

 servers and a single switch.

-In addition to following this blueprint, the technician also enters various facts and parameters about the physical infrastructure into a database.
+In addition to following this blueprint, the technician also enters various facts about the physical infrastructure into a database.
 This information, which is used in later provisioning steps, is where we pick up the story.

 3.1.1 Document Infrastructure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~